ryardley/indexr/README.md

 # Indexr
-Dynamic index modules for your ES6 submodules.
+Dynamic index modules for your Node or client packaged ES6 submodules.

 ## Background